chorhatarahuduketuri/utils-and-setup/mlNotes/EDAchecklist.md

 14. feature data: should some be left out?
 15. feature data: should some be engineered?
 16. feature data: did the engineering work? what did it do?

+You are not there to gain transcendental understanding - you are there to find out what you need to do in order to train an accurate model.
+There is a difference.
+Both involve understanding and analysing the data.
+One is self involved egotism, the other is useful.